 I was pretty confident that this DMV was available when I had written the scripts.
 The next reaction was to type ‘sys.’ only in SSMS and wait for intelisense to popup DMV list.
-I scrolled down and noticed that above said DMV did not exists there as well.
+I scrolled down and noticed that above said DMV did not exist there as well.

-This documentation is for preview only, and is subject to change in later releases.
+This documentation is for preview only and is subject to change in later releases.

-Now this was not alarming but my next thought was if this DMV is not there where can I find the information which this DMV was providing.
+Now, this was not alarming but my next thought was if this DMV is not there where can I find the information which this DMV was providing.
 Well, while I was thinking about this, I noticed that my another friend Balmukund Lakhani was online on personal messenger.
 Well, Balmukund is “Know All” kid.
-I have yet to find situation where I have not got my answers from him.
-I immediately pinged him and asked the question regarding where can I find information of ‘column_store_index_stats’.
+I have yet to find a situation where I have not got my answers from him.
+I immediately pinged him and asked the question regarding where can I find information about ‘column_store_index_stats’.
 His answer was very abrupt but enlightening for sure.
 Here is our conversation:

 Pinal: Where can I find information of column_store_index_stats?

 Balmukund: Assume you have never worked with CTP before and now try to find the information which you are trying to find.